- Parks & Recreation Home

 Foothills Park Directions -From the south: Access Hwy 43 from I-205 at Oregon City, or from I-205 at the Stafford Road exit, following the signs to Lake Oswego.
 Hwy 43 is called State Street in Lake Oswego.
 Continue north to a traffic signal at Foothills Road, and turn right.
 The road curves to the left, then comes to a 3-way stop.
 Turn right at the stop light, onto Oswego Pointe Dr. Turn at the first left onto Foothills Dr., just at the bottom of the hill.
 The park is on the right, on the Willamette River.

-Foothills Park was completed in 2006 and became one of the City of Lake Oswego's premier riverfront parks.
-This park is located along the Willamette River and is flanked by the City of Portland's Wastewater Treatment Plant and Roehr Park.
+Foothills Park was completed in 2005 and became one of the City of Lake Oswego's premier riverfront parks.
+This park is located along the Willamette River and is flanked by the City of Portland Bureau of Environmental Service's Wastewater Treatment Plant and Roehr Park.

 The park amenities include a large grass amphitheater, riverfront pathway, group picnic pavilion, cantilevered viewing platform over the river, natural areas, and wi-fi accessibility.